Skip to main content

 ICPAI maintains its own Disciplinary Tribunal which has the authority to administer sanctions against members violating its Rules.
 The Ethics Committee recommends and issues an appeal, subject to the Board of Director's approval, to the ICPAI Disciplinary Tribunal against a member violating ICPAI Rules.

-The Disciplinary Tribunal is an institution formed according to the ICPAI Articles of Association which is binding for its membership.
+The Disciplinary Tribunal is formed according to the ICPAI Articles of Association which is binding for its membership base (those that voluntarily join).
 If the ICPAI internal court finds a member guilty of violating ICPAI rules, it may impose a variety of different sanctions up to and including expulsion from membership.

 ICPAI raises awareness of I&D by embedding the requirements within the framework of ICPAI conferences and professional development courses, initiated, organized or sponsored by the ICPAI.

-ICPAI requires each new member to sign a written declaration stipulating adherence to the code and commitment according to the Ethical code and other professional standards, rules and requirements.
+ICPAI requires each new member to sign a written declaration stipulating adherence to the ethical code and other professional standards, rules and requirements.

-ICPAI completed a self-assessment of its I&D system and while its procedures are largely aligned with SMO 6 requirements, there are some gaps in areas of public interest considerations and initiation of proceedings.
-Specifically, ICPAI reports that QA reviews are not linked to the I&D system, and not all results of the investigative and disciplinary proceedings are made available to the public.
+Previously, ICPAI reported gaps in areas of public interest considerations and initiation of proceedings.
+It also reported that QA reviews were not linked to the I&D system, and not all results of the investigative and disciplinary proceedings were made available to the public.
+However, between 2022-2024, the I&D system became fully aligned with SMO 6 requirements due to amendments to the Auditor’s Law passing which were introduced by ICPAI.

 • SMO 7: International Financial Reporting Standards

-With no responsibility for the adoption of private sector accounting standards, ICPAI reports that it supports the Israeli Accounting Standards Board (IIASB), which has partially adopted IFRS, in analyzing reporting needs of private companies.
-In coordination with the IIASB, ICPAI planned to conduct a study of the implementation of IFRS for SMEs worldwide.
-However, it is not clear whether the study has been conducted.
+With no responsibility for the adoption of corporate accounting standards, ICPAI reports that it supports the Israeli Accounting Standards Board (IIASB), which has partially adopted IFRS (e.g., for all listed entities and insurance companies except for banking institutions), in analyzing reporting needs of companies.

 ICPAI promotes on an ongoing basis awareness of changes in IFRSs and financial reporting requirements to ICPAI membership through ICPAI professional development courses, conferences, and professional publications.